 The church in Ohrdruf, where Bach's brother was organist.

 Johann Sebastian left Ohrdruf when his oldest brother needed all the space as his family grew bigger.
-Together with his best friend Georg Erdmann, he hiked to Lüneburg.
-Lüneburg was considered abroad back then, a small town south of Hamburg in the North of Germany.
+Together with his best friend, Georg Erdmann, he hiked to Lueneburg.
+Lueneburg was considered "abroad" back then, a small town south of Hamburg in the North of Germany.
 Here he got a scholarship and made some additional money for a living with singing and making music.
 After finishing school as one of the best, he returned to Thuringia.

-After Johann Sebastian Bach hiked back from Lüneburg to Thuringia, it's unknown where he spent the next half year.
-After that pause, he was hired by the duke of Weimar to be just one of any musicians at the ruler's court band.
+After Johann Sebastian Bach hiked back from Lueneburg to Thuringia, it's unknown where he spent the following half year.
+After that break, he was hired by the Duke of Weimar to be just some of any musicians with the ruler's court band.

 The city hall of Arnstadt, its front is restored beautifully.